 This basic system comes equipped with tweeters in the upper front doors, 6"x9" speakers in the lower front doors, and 6-1/2" speakers in the rear doors.
 Toyota typically uses 4-ohm speakers in their factory systems, so most aftermarket speakers will work well in the Tacoma.

 Front door speakers

 The Tacoma's front door houses a 6"x9" speaker molded to a mounting bracket, so an aftermarket 6"x9" speaker will not fit unless you build a new mounting bracket.
 We recommend that you install a 6-1/2" or 5-1/4" speaker in the front door with the help of a mounting bracket because it will mount to the existing screw holes.
-The factory speakers are not too great, so a nice set of component speakers would be a great choice for this Toyota.
+A nice set of component speakers would be a great choice for this Toyota.

 The factory 6"x9" speaker in its molded bracket (Crutchfield Research Photo)

 You'll have to remove the door panel to get to the factory speaker, which is attached to the door with four 10mm bolts.
 The factory speaker is molded to the bracket, so you'll need a new bracket to mount any aftermarket speaker.

 To get the door panel off, you'll start by removing the sail panel.
 When you (carefully) pull it off, the little white retaining clips stay in the door.
 Make sure you pull those clips out of the door (if they didn't come out with the sail panel) and reattach them to the sail panel.
 Otherwise, when you push the panel back into place, it'll push the clips into the door.